ArchMage8/GameSEED-Project/Assets/Obsidian/GameSEED Project 2024/Game/Design/Enemies & Boss Mechanics.md

 - Player touch enemies, they lose health
 - Player touch enemy projectile, they lose health
 - On death, they may drop health drops or hearts, that can be picked up to refill health.
+- Health drops will despawn after some time.
 - Enemies have 2 version statwise which are night and day.
 - Enemies will respawn when changing areas, and switching the time.
 ### Ranged